Côte-Nord Migratory Bird Festival

 Discovering the Upper North Shore

 There’s so much to discover: come aboard a cruise to discover pelagic birds, take part in banding programs for passerines and boreal owls, or benefit from the expertise of naturalists to explore the region in a new light.
 Outdoor art workshops, exciting lectures and evening entertainment are also on the program!
-Since 2023, the event has been enhanced by an exhibition featuring 30 photographs of emblematic birds seen in the region.

 The Cote-Nord migratory birds legacy